Monster Hunter: World: Sales

 Following the December 2023 announcement of Monster Hunter Wilds, Capcom launched a "Return to World" campaign to spur interest.
 This led to World rising to the top of simultaneous player counts on Steam during that month, with over 100,000 concurrent players at points.
-Capcom said following this that World had over 23 million sales by January 2024.
+Capcom said following this that World had over 23 million sales by January 2024, and over 30 million by July 2026.